showbizdudebeta/cheeseepedia/content/wiki/rolling-bone-spt-decor.md

 ## Design

-The poster is a parody of the band Rolling Stones with all the Munch, Jasper, Helen & Pasqually in the back and Chuck E. in the front, on the bottom of the poster it read's Live In Concert
+The poster is a parody of the band Rolling Stones with  Munch, Jasper, Helen & Pasqually in the back and Chuck E. in the front, on the bottom of the poster it read's Live In Concert